groundh0g/moreoncode.com/books/codecamps/ch01-brief-history.md

 You can develop mobile applications using Xamarin’s own, full-featured IDE, Xamarin Studio, or you can leverage your experience in Microsoft’s Visual Studio to create, build, debug, and deploy your applications using the industry standard IDE for .NET development.
 I make my living writing Windows applications in Visual Studio.
 When I’m off the clock, though, I’m a Mac guy.
 On my MacBook Pro, I’m a big fan of Xamarin Studio for OS X, Android, and iOS development.

+> Update: Xamarin was officially acquired by Microsoft in 2016.
+The same tools described in this text are still available, but they have a new home.

 ## What Role Does Managed Code Play in Games Today?

 As a standard for Windows application development, C# is often used as the language of choice for writing the tools that support game development.
 And C# has been used to write some really great Windows games.
 But for performance-critical applications, game developers typically use languages that target native code, like C and C++.
 Before the introduction of the XNA Framework, C# wasn’t really the best option for developing high-performance games like first-person shooters or 3D racing games.

+### Scripting and AI

 While C# is a relative newcomer to the area of game development, managed code has been used to script game objects and AI for a while now.
 Many times, developers will embed script parsers for game logic, and use native code only for those areas of code where performance is critical.